DrAdrianDC/Data_Analytics_toolkit/README.md

 ## Overview
 An interactive Python pipeline (including **Streamlit application**) for fast, efficient, and no-code data cleaning, exploratory data analysis (EDA).
 This toolkit simplifies dataset inspection, data cleaning, summary statistics, EDA, and basic visualizations — all in one place.

+### 💡 Use Cases

+-  Quickly explore a dataset for trends and outliers
+- Share EDA reports with colleagues without writing code
+- Perform basic preprocessing on raw data
+- Teaching/learning data science concepts interactively

 ## Project Structure

 ```bash